How to Eliminate Heartburn & GERD

 - “Vitamin U” Not a real vitamin, just a label for a powerful healing enzyme found in cabbage that contains powerful anti-ulcer abilities and quickly cures stomach ulcers and heals the stomach lining.
 Years of low stomach acid causes the stomach lining to be inflamed and unable to tolerate acid supplementation.
 In this case, vitamin U is useful in soothing an inflamed stomach lining and correcting low stomach acid.

 Many studies have been conducted where the participants drank raw cabbage juice and experienced quick ulcer healing.
 Large amounts of cabbage juice, however, can suppress thyroid activity due to the high amounts of goitrogens.
 So while a daily dose of raw cabbage juice may be a great option for some, others may find it both more suitable and more convenient to take a vitamin u supplement.
-I’ve heard of great success with Gastrazyme and recommend it.
+I’ve heard of great success with Gastrazyme.
 5 tablets before bed and 5 upon rising is a good place to start for a potent, short-term therapy.

 Ess ential Oils for Heartburn: